-- The Company granted 2,805,000 stock options at \$0.22 to directors, officers, employees and consultants.
-All of the options are exercisable for a period of five years from the date of grant; - The Company reported that surface exploration, on the largely unexplored southern 3.5 kilometre portion of the La Cigarra system that lies on trend and immediately south of the Las Carolinas Zone, has led to the discovery of three (3) new zones.
+- The Company reported that surface exploration, on the largely unexplored southern 3.5 kilometre portion of the La Cigarra system that lies on trend and immediately south of the Las Carolinas Zone, has led to the discovery of three (3) new zones.
 Northair refers to these zones as Las Venadas, La Soledad and Las Chinas.
 Each zone hosts a cluster of historic mine workings evenly spaced along the north-south trending mineralized system and exhibits geological similarities to the three (3) main La Cigarra showings to the north (La Borracha, San Gregorio and Las Carolinas).
-Surface sampling within these new zones returned significant silver values and Northair believes that the Las Venadas, La Soledad and Las Chinas zones all have potential for both high grade veins and bulk tonnage surface mineable silver deposits; - The Company announced that Focus Ventures Ltd. has commenced a drill program totaling 2,000 metres in length at its El Reventon silver-gold property.
-Results will be disseminated when received; - The Company's Board of Directors approved an Advance Notice Policy, effective May 31, 2013, to ensure, among other things, that all shareholders are provided with sufficient notice of the proposed alternative nominees well in advance of any vote of the shareholders.
+Surface sampling within these new zones returned significant silver values and Northair believes that the Las Venadas, La Soledad and Las Chinas zones all have potential for both high grade veins and bulk tonnage surface mineable silver deposits; - The Company filed a NI 43-101 Technical Report on SEDAR for the maiden resource calculation of its La Cigarra silver project; - The Company announced that Focus Ventures Ltd. has commenced a drill program totaling 2,000 metres in length at its El Reventon silver-gold property.
+Results will be disseminated when received;

+Highlights Subsequent to May 31, 2013

+- The Company's announced that its Board of Directors approved an Advance Notice Policy, effective May 31, 2013, to ensure, among other things, that all shareholders are provided with sufficient notice of the proposed alternative nominees well in advance of any vote of the shareholders: - The Company reported that exploration at its La Cigarra silver project identified a potentially significant mineralized zone known as La Navidad.
+This new zone appears to represent a mineral trend situated approximately 600 metres to the east and parallel to the main La Cigarra mineralized trend;